galaxyproject/galaxy-hub/content/news/2022-11-28-Simon-Gladman/index.md

 ---
-title: "Remembering Simon Gladma: a Galaxy star goes dim"
+title: "Remembering Simon Gladman: a Galaxy star goes dim"
 tease: "Have you seen my new watch?"
 date: "2022-11-28"
 subsites: [global]